-14 Rare Anthurium Plant Varieties with Names and Pictures
+14 Rare Anthurium Plants with Names and Pictures

 Rare Anthurium Varieties Collage

-Therefore, keep Anthuriums out of the reach of children and pets.
-In addition, always wear gloves when handling Anthuriums and wash your hands thereafter.
+Therefore, keep Anthuriums out of the reach of children, cats, dogs and other pets.
+In addition, always wear gloves when handling these plants and wash your hands thereafter.

 1. Anthurium veitchii (King Anthurium)